 Supervision for Effective Practice with Older Adults

 Supervising social service practitioners who have older clients in their caseloads requires a melding of supervisory best practice with understanding of the particular requirements of working with older adults—the special medical, emotional, ethical, and legal challenges that are associated with later life.
-With this course, you’ll develop skills and knowledge in both of these crucial areas.
-And you will see how the collaborative, respectful, and supportive relationship you build with your staff members can be replicated between them and their clients.
-This course is for both new and experienced supervisors, providing a basic foundation along with a challenge to previously held assumptions.
+With this course, you’ll develop knowledge in both of these crucial areas.
+You will see how the collaborative, respectful, and supportive relationship you build with staff members can be replicated between them and their clients.

 Cost of Online Course: $120